 Cover lettering on such comics usually meant one or two word balloons, so they were at least an easy assignment for Saladino, and perhaps made up for copy-heavy titles like the Superman ones.

 Occasionally a different style was needed, as with the shaky letters here, but still easy work.
+With issue #72, the title became simply BINKY, and I’ve looked at Saladino’s cover lettering for that short run HERE.

 Jumping ahead to 1986, this mini-series had fine Saladino lettering on three of its covers.
 I like the caption shapes here.